MASS4ORG/mass4-site/content/guinevere/index.md

 :::col
 #### Use shapes as clipping masks

 This will affect everything, including text.
-This is, for example, how you would make sure content in a rounded rectangle doesn't visually overflow:
+This is, for example, how you would ensure content in a rounded rectangle doesn't visually overflow:
 ```cs
 gui.SetClipShape(position, shape);
 ``